 If your baby suffered a head injury or brain injury due to medical negligence, Miami personal injury lawyer Prosper Shaked is here to fight for your family.
 A fearless, dedicated, and experienced trial attorney, Prosper can help you sue the parties who contributed to your child’s injuries, such as negligent hospitals, clinics, OB-GYNs, surgeons, nurses, and other negligent healthcare professionals.

 If you think your baby’s injuries were caused by a doctor’s carelessness, we are here to listen.
-Contact us online today to set up a free legal consultation, or call The Law Offices of Prosper Shaked at (305) 694-2676.
+Contact us online today to set up a free legal consultation, or call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
 We are here 24 hours a day, seven days a week, to help answer your questions about personal injury claims in Florida.